AmpersandJS/ampersand-model/README.md

 ## The Registry

-Strict inits a global registery for storing all initted models.
+HumanModel also inits a global registery for storing all initted models.
 It's designed to be used for looking up models based on their type, id and optional namespace.

 It's purpose is finding/updating models when we get updates pushed to us from the server.
 This is very important for buildling realtime apps.